 While most of the systems are efficient today and capture the data but it remains to be in silos while evaluating an organizational goal.
 These data will be siloed and do not correlate with the organisational picture.
 We may not be able to track the business performance with the given data which is residing in multiple systems.

-While the leader’s choice is to review the business performance in one place with transparency where they can track organisational performance
+While the leader’s choice is to review the business performance in one place with transparency where they can track organizational performance

-2. We are tracking our KPIs (Key Performance Indicator) already we do not need OKRs
+2. We are tracking our KPIs (Key Performance Indicators) already we do not need OKRs

 Sounds familiar? yes, we had come across this quite often.
 But the very difference between KPIs and OKRs is that KPIs measure the business-as-usual matrix whereas OKRs measure audacious goals.
 OKRs are not a replacement for KPIs it must work along with them.